 Is there such a thing as too much experience?

 Experience in a particular industry is an area where most people play it safe.
 There is value in relevant experience in a particular industry but experience can be a double-edged sword.
 Extensive experience may indicate a lot of insight and knowledge in a particular industry, but it may also lead to closeted thinking and an inability to look beyond the obvious.
 Lack of exposure to other industries, other roles could mean never being exposed to new and different ideas.
-It could mean only operating with one’s comfort zone.
+It could mean only operating within one’s comfort zone.
 New ideas and innovation come from pushing boundaries and comfort zones.

 What does your business need?
 Someone safe because there are enough mavericks already?
-Or someone who will bring in new ideas and new ways of thinking because there too many people operating in their comfort zone?
+Or someone who will bring in new ideas and new ways of thinking because there are too many people operating in their comfort zone?

 Generalists vs specialists – Depth vs Breadth

-Another area of consideration is hiring for depth or breath.
+Another area of consideration is hiring for depth or breadth.
 For example, when hiring for a marketing role, do you hire someone with the most marketing experience?
 Someone who has immense experience with marketing and may come backed by a Masters or PhD in Marketing?
 Or do you hire someone who may have acquired marketing skills in non-traditional ways?

 Which does your business need?
 Someone who is flexible and adaptable or someone who is skilled in a narrow area.
 Don’t discount generalists just because they don’t appear to have the necessary depth.
 Are they able to acquire the depth that you feel they need?
 Are they able to bring something else to table as a result of not having years and years of experience in a particular area?
 These are some issues to consider.